jcostom/plugmon/README.md

 ## Run the container

 Sort out your optional parameters (the ENV vars), and you're off to the races...
+You'll need to find your Telegram Chat ID and Bot Token on your own.
+Those are outside the scope of this document.
+If you're this far, you should be able to work that out though!

 ```bash
 docker run -d \